probinso/ppaml-eval-tools/doc/getting-started.md

         artifact executable.

       - `input` specifies the input path.

+      - `paths` identifies the files used in creation of the artifact.
+The client scripts will use these paths to generate a unique identifier for the artifact, so it is important that you list all of them!
+The scripts assume that the first file listed is the challenge problem executable.

+      - `basedir` gives a relative startpoint for all the files you have listed.
+        If you need to include a file that is not in the basedir, then please precede it with '/' to denote an absolute path (ie.  '/home/xxx.sh')

   - The `evaluation` section tells `ppaml` how to evaluate a run.
 Don’t worry about it just yet – we’ll look at it again in a minute.